 Cut each piece on your miter saw.
 For all angles in this project, set the saw to 15 degrees.
 If you don't have a miter saw you can find one here.
 I use a Dewalt 12″ miter saw for all of my projects.

 Step 3 – Cut the Notch and Rounded Corners

-Next, grab a role of tape to make your rounded corners for the arms and back supports.
-Do a rounded corner for the two outside armrests, and for both outside pieces of the table top.
+Next, grab a roll of tape to make your rounded corners for the arms and back supports of the double chair bench with a table.
+Do a rounded corner for the two outside armrests, and for both outside pieces of the tabletop.
 Create rounded corners for the top of the backrest supports as well(Part H).
 Cut with a jigsaw and use an orbital sander to smooth the edges.
 Check out photos in later parts of the project to see the rounded edges.

 As shown in the video, attach the front and rear leg together on the top with the arm support 2×4.
 Measure 11″ back from the rear of the front leg and put a mark.
 Then line up the rear leg so that the 15 degree angle sits flush with the arm support.
 Attach with 2 1/2″ Deck Screws.
 Use the star (torx) deck screws instead of philips because they are much easier to use and don't strip.
 Only attach the two legs to the arm support in this step.
 We'll get to the lower cross support later.
 Measure 11 inches from the back of the front leg to the front of the back leg.
 Flush it up with the horizontal 2×4 and attach with 3 screws.
 Here is another look at how the sides will look when completed.

 Step 4 – Attach sides with 2×6